 Tage Thompson, C (Connecticut Huskies, NCAA), #26

 Under Armstrong, the Blues have made a habit of targeting the players they want and making sure they get them.
 They did that once again with this pick, trading up from 28 to 26 to draft Tage Thompson out of the University of Connecticut.

 Thompson was a tall center, standing 6-foot-5, and he had a hard shot and a high hockey-IQ, something the Blues value very highly.
 They valued those qualities highly enough to surrender their own first-round pick and a third-round pick, one that the Blues had originally acquired from the Washington Capitals in the T.J.
 Oshie trade, back to the Capitals to secure this selection.

-Thompson’s tenure with the Blues was relatively short lived.
-He played one season with the big club, moving up and down between St. Louis and the AHL, before the Blues included him in the package for Ryan O’Reilly from the Buffalo Sabres.
+Even so, Thompson’s tenure with the Blues was relatively short-lived.
+He played one season with the big club, moving up and down between St. Louis and the American Hockey League (AHL) before the Blues included him in the package for Ryan O’Reilly from the Buffalo Sabres.